tyeporter/ApprenticeDB/Competencies/Software Engineering Fundamentals/2. How to Build and Test Quality Code at Scale/README.md

 ### Understand the successful use of test coverage tools

-The successful use of test coverage tools involves using test coverage metrics to make informed decisions on how we can improve the quality of our tests and essentially increase the percentage of code covered by tests.
+The successful use of test coverage tools involves using coverage metrics to make informed decisions on how we can improve the quality of our tests and essentially increase the percentage of code covered by tests.

 ### Understand successful use of performance testing